The Art of Building a Strong Content Marketing Strategy with Brian Piper

 8. Finally, tell us who in the content marketing space has inspired you in your journey.

 One of the key people is Joe Pulizzi.
-He's had a huge impact on my content marketing career and life.
-His whole methodology on goal setting and planning for the future has changed a lot of things in my life.
+He's had a huge impact on my content marketing career.
+His whole methodology of goal setting and planning for the future has changed a lot of things in my life.
 Apart from him, there are many more amazing content marketers out there such as Andrew Davis, Jay Acunzo, Christopher Pell, Jay Baer, Melanie Deziel, and Andy Crestodina.
 It's an incredible community and the best part is that everybody's open to sharing, collaborating, and helping each other out.